camilotejeiro/camilotejeiro.github.io/_posts/2017-08-19-aic-1-2-simulation.md

     > Check and check.

-OK, From a very quick qualitative analysis, our intuition agrees with our simulation results, but let's calculate our node voltages at Vin=0 just to make sure our operating point results are correct.
+OK, From a very quick qualitative analysis, our intuition agrees with our simulation results, but let's calculate our node voltages at Vin = 0V just to make sure our operating point results are correct.

 Our base voltage (i.e. the voltage at n_1) is just a voltage divider (not